Rick Perry Wants to Bail Out the Coal Industry

 Some experts also worry that as solar and wind power play a larger role in the electricity mix, power generation will become more unreliable, as the sun doesn’t shine and the wind doesn’t blow all the time.
 (Many technology companies are working on large batteries that could solve this problem.)
 Combined with the historical anecdote that natural-gas plants sometimes shut down in the cold, Perry says the grid is suffering a “reliability crisis.”

 Some economists have worried that the proposed rule could spike rates for electricity customers.
-The energy consulting firm ICF has estimated it will cost power customers $800 million to $3.8 billion every year through 2030.
+The energy-consulting firm ICF has estimated it will cost power customers $800 million to $3.8 billion every year through 2030.
 Asked about those concerns Wednesday, Perry replied: “I think you take costs into account, but what’s the cost of freedom?
 What’s the cost to keep America free?
 I’m not sure I want to leave that up to the free market.”

 Perry has ordered FERC to make a decision about his proposed rule in the next 60 days.
 But when pressed by lawmakers, he said he was just “starting a conversation” about grid resiliency.

 His plan has found barely any support from either side of the political spectrum.
-Multiple Republicans declined to endorse the plan on Thursday.
-Congressman Greg Walden, a Republican of Ohio and the chairman of the House subcommittee on energy, didn’t even mention the plan in his statement introducing Perry.
+Multiple Republicans declined to endorse the plan Thursday.
+Congressman Greg Walden, a Republican of Oregon and the chairman of the House subcommittee on energy, didn’t even mention the plan in his statement introducing Perry.

 A large and bizarre alliance of environmental groups, renewable-energy advocates, and natural-gas suppliers oppose the plan and will try to block it in court, according to the energy trade publication E&E News.